Toner refill: Refilling methods

 Companies and individuals that refill toner, however, indicate that in most cases the cost benefits of refilling outweigh the possible disadvantages.

 Safety considerations

 As a fine powder, toner can remain suspended in the air for some period, and is considered to have health effects comparable to inert dust.
 It can be an irritant to people with respiratory conditions such as asthma or bronchitis.

-Toner powder is not toxic but does need to be handled with care, as carbon black (one of its components) has been designated by the International Agency for Research on Cancer as a possible carcinogen.
+Toner powder is not toxic but does need to be handled with care, as carbon black (one of its components) has been classified as a nuisance dust, designated by the International Agency for Research on Cancer as a possible carcinogen.
+Carbon black may contain impurities known to be carcinogens which may lead to small growths, irritated eyes, headache, itching skin and direct contact with toner can lead to skin and eye sensitisation.
 Health and safety regulations must be considered when handling, transporting and storing toner powders.

 Safety precautions include the use of gloves, and a protective dust mask to prevent inhalation.
 If spilled toner is cleaned with a standard vacuum cleaner the toner may become electrically charged and catch fire, and is so fine that it passes through filters and can escape into the room or the vacuum cleaner motor.